Social Icons

 The animation was both a critical and commercial success for Disney.

-Although, since 2009 when the category nominee was increased to 10, Disney/Pixar's Up (2009) and Toy Story 3 (2010) have also been nominated for Best Picture (so far in 2018).
+Since 2009, when the category expanded to 10 nominees, Disney/Pixar’s Up (2009) and Toy Story 3 (2010) have also been nominated for Best Picture (as of 2018).

 Beauty and the Beast was also the first animated film to win the Golden Globe Award for Best Motion Picture – Musical or Comedy.
 This feat was later repeated by The Lion King (1994) and Toy Story 2 (1999).